TritonDataCenter/minecrab/README.md

 ## What it costs

-When you [launch](#minecraft-server-launch) a server Hammerhead provisions a SmartOS instance using the [base64 13.2.1](http://wiki.joyent.com/wiki/display/jpc2/SmartMachine+Base#SmartMachineBase-13.2.1) image with 4 GB of RAM and 131 GB of disk space.
+When you [launch](#minecraft-server-launch) a server Minecrab provisions a SmartOS instance using the [base64 13.2.1](http://wiki.joyent.com/wiki/display/jpc2/SmartMachine+Base#SmartMachineBase-13.2.1) image with 4 GB of RAM and 131 GB of disk space.